duncanmcclean/simple-commerce/README.md

 * [ ] Make sure Strong Customer Authentication is implemented correctly
 * [ ] Clear cart button in checkout
 * [ ] Don't show the checkout flow if there are no items to buy
+* [ ] Make use of action routes for front-end post stuff
 * [ ] Stripe webhooks
 * [ ] Product variations
 * [ ] Tax and shipping